GGsmile/myrepo/readme.txt

-Git is a version control software.
+Git is a distributed version control software.
-Git is a free software.
+Git is a free distributed software.
+Good